Terraform for AI Agents (3): A Reusable VPC and Security Baseline

 | |

-Forcing exactly three zones is opinionated but matches the diagram.
-If you need two-zone or four-zone, fork the module — don’t make it conditional.
-Conditional modules become unreadable.
+Requiring exactly three zones is opinionated but aligns with the diagram.
+If you need two or four zones, fork the module—don’t make it conditional.
+Conditional modules become unreadable and often need to be rewritten from scratch six months later.

 main.tf, part one: